 Everyone has a responsibility to keep up to date in their field or speciality and this can be mandatory for professional registration.
 This section suggests a range of tools for you to select an approach which best meets your needs.
 These include: Twitter, Journal alerts, Library current awareness, RSS feeds.

-Using Twitter is an ideal way to hear about activities in your area of interest so long as you follow the approriate people.
+Using Twitter is an ideal way to hear about activities in your area of interest so long as you follow the appropriate people.
 Think about relevant experts and / or organisations have a look at their profile and recent tweets - could these be useful to you?
 Remember you can unfollow later.

 You can use tools like Hootsuite or Tweetdeck to help you manage your account.